 Lettering on textile is slow and deliberate, allowing you time to practice using the brush and to get a strong grasp of the letter shapes.

 Quilters looking for one-of-a-kind fabric might consider incorporating brush lettering into their next quilt design.

 In class, you’ll transform a plain cotton apron using texture and text.

-Letter in one colour and tint with another to make your letters pop.
+Letter using one colour and tint with another to make your letters pop.
 Letter the alphabet as a border embellishment; highlight a quote as a central design; or, for the adventurous, use letters as surface texture in an all-over pattern.
-After all that practice, these chisel-edged brush letters will definitely be integrated in your muscle memory!
+After all that practice, the chisel-edged brush letters will definitely be integrated in your muscle memory!

 Brush lettering on a cotton apron.
 This workshop explores the possibilities and leads you to search out other washable, wearable items to showcase your chisel-edged brush letters.